inverno-io/inverno-core/doc/reference-guide.md

 }
 ```

-Inside a coffee shop application, you might instantiate several coffee maker modules used in the following way:
+Inside a coffee shop application, you might instantiate multiple coffee maker modules used in the following way:

 ```java
 PowerSupply powerSupply = ...                                                        // Get some power supply